-Sandhill cranes (Grus canadensis) nest in Yellowstone each summer.
+Sandhill cranes (Antigone canadensis) nest in Yellowstone each summer.
 Their guttural calls announce their presence long before most people see them.
 Their gray feathers blend in well with their grassland habitat.
 The tallest birds in Yellowstone, they stand about 4 feet (1.2 m) high.
 They have a wingspan of approximately 6.5 feet (2 m) and are often mistaken for standing humans or other animals at a distance.

 Tacha, T.C., S.A.
 Nesbitt, and P.A.
 Vohs.
 Sandhill crane.
 The Birds of North America Online. https://birdsna.org/Species-Account/bna/species/sancra/introduction